KenVanHoeylandt/Spork-Website/site-docs-4.0/src/spork-inject/introduction.md

 Spork Inject is a runtime [dependency injection] [dependency_injection] framework for Java and Android.
 It is almost fully compatible with [Dagger] [dagger] and is modeled on the [JSR-330] [jsr-330] specification.

-Spork Injection aims to avoid code generation as modern platforms since Android 4.1 have grown [fast enough] [benchmarks] to apply injection at runtime.
+Spork Injection aims to avoid code generation as even mobile devices have become effective to apply injection at runtime with [great performance] [benchmarks].

 ## Dependencies